RangiraDave/AgriConnect/README.md

 - **Password Reset**: Users can reset their password if they forget it.

 ### User Roles
-- **Farmer**: Can list products for sale, view their profile, and chat with buyers.
+- **Farmer**: Can list products for sale, view their profile, and manage their products.
-- **Buyer**: Can browse products, view seller profiles, and chat with sellers.
+- **Buyer**: Can browse products, view seller profiles, and interact with the chatbot.
 - **Cooperative**: Can manage multiple farmers, list products, and communicate with buyers.

 ### Product Management